geekyclarkey/homeassistant/howto_guides/control_homeassistant_using_alexa/README.md

 # Control homeassistant using alexa.
 No subscriptions or cloud services
 Learn how i control my homeassistant lights, scripts and devices using my amazon alexa with no cloud services needed and no subscriptions.
-Unfortunatly the echo needs an internet connection to process any command. but the control of the devices is all happening in home locally.
+Unfortunatly the echo needs an internet connection to process any command.
+But the control of the devices is all happening in home locally.

 ## Install & Setup Node-Red
 The first thing we need to do is install node-red.